lmmx/conway-bus-wizards/README.md

 **Update:** my hunch is not correct: we must assume that both wizards know the number of the bus they are travelling on, which my tentative answer was relying on upon closer inspection!
+I've increased my range of ages to search for more results and am calling it quits for the night…